 - State Legislature

 - City Council Members

-The public can request at any point during the year.
-Some states, mayors, and town managers will issue a proclamation well in advance of Prostate Cancer Awareness Month, and some will ask you to request it in September.
+The public can request a proclamation at any point during the year.
+Some states, mayors, and town managers will issue a proclamation well in advance of Prostate Cancer Awareness Month, and some will ask you to submit a request in September.
 It is best to start early as some proclamations can take weeks to months to complete.

 - For governors or state legislatures, many websites will have a designated proclamation section with instructions.
 Here is an example from the Governor of New Mexico.